 If someone with good credit is willing to co-sign your credit card application, you may qualify for an unsecured card.
 The co-signer needs to understand that they’re responsible for paying the bill if you don’t, however.

-Be an Authorized User on Someone Else’s Card
+3. Be an Authorized User on Another Person’s Card

 If a family member has a credit card in good standing, they can add you as an authorized user.
 You will get your own card, and the credit history of the account will be reflected on your credit report.
 Make sure the card issuer reports the activity of authorized users to the credit bureaus.
 Have a conversation with the owner of the credit card about paying for the items you purchase using the card and be sure to stick to your end of the bargain.